News & Resources

 The Hilti Foundation, the charitable arm of the global construction tool-manufacturer based in Lichtenstein, has been involved in the music for social impact field for over 12 years, supporting young programs with promise in South America, Europe, and South Africa.
 They noted how insulated and isolated the programs were, and how many were limited by organizational and pedagogical weaknesses.
 Research from the Community Arts Lab in Vienna (focusing on 300 such programs worldwide) confirmed that the pattern was widespread.
 The Hilti Foundation began brainstorming for solutions that would help this field grow into its potential.

 The word entelechy means realization of an organism’s full potential.
-Two years ago, the Hilti Foundation initiated AIM, the Academy for Impact in Music, to help the field of music for social impact reach its entelechy, which is helping young people reach their entelechy.
+Two years ago, the Hilti Foundation initiated AIM, the Academy for Impact through Music, to help the field of music for social impact reach its entelechy, which is helping young people reach their entelechy.

 As Christine Rhomberg, the Hilti Foundation’s Director of Community Arts, wrote: “With this initiative, we don’t want to reinvent the wheel; we want to build upon the vast know-how that exists in the sector, and to develop those aspects that can help programmes . . . empower and help young people to become young change-makers who are able to take control of their own lives and contribute to society.”